Saint Peter's Church, Leuven: Towers

 In 1458, a fire struck the old Romanesque towers that still flanked the West End of the uncompleted building.
 The first arrangements for a new tower complex followed quickly, but were never realized.
 Then, in 1505, Joost Matsys (brother of painter Quentin Matsys) forged an ambitious plan to erect three colossal towers of freestone surmounted by openwork spires, which would have had a grand effect, as the central spire would rise up to about 170 m, making it the world's tallest structure at the time.
 Insufficient ground stability and funds proved this plan impracticable, as the central tower reached less than a third of its intended height before the project was abandoned in 1541.
 After the height was further reduced by partial collapses from 1570 to 1604, the main tower now rises barely above the church roof; at its sides are mere stubs.
 The architect had, however, made a maquette of the original design, which is preserved in the southern transept.

 Despite their incomplete status, the towers are listed in the UNESCO World Heritage Site Belfries of Belgium and France.

-War and after war
+Wars and aftermath

 The church suffered severe damage in both World Wars.
 In 1914 a fire caused the collapse of the roof and in 1944 a bomb destroyed part of the northern side.
 The reconstructed roof is surmounted at the crossing by a flèche, which, unlike the 18th-century cupola that preceded it, blends stylistically with the rest of the church.

 A very late (1998) addition is the jacquemart, or golden automaton, which periodically rings a bell near the clock on the gable of the southern transept, above the main southern entrance door.